The Cloverdale District Chamber of Commerce is the voice of business and professional people

 The Cloverdale & District Chamber of Commerce (formerly the Cloverdale Board Of Trade) is still active since it's inception in 1927.
 It was disbanded during the depression but reorganised in the 1940's and became incorporated in 1949.
 Local business and professional men and women diligently donate time and expertise to promote and enhance the development of Cloverdale and make it a place to do business & commerce.

-Cloverdale has a current population of over 45,000.
+Cloverdale has a current population of almost 70,000.
 The area has expanded rapidly over the last ten years, with affordable housing creating new and impressive subdivisions.
 It has however maintained its small town atmosphere.

 We are fortunate to be in the heart of the Fraser Valley.
 Cloverdale is the central hub to most destinations.
 Those of us who live here we can drive to Bellingham, Hope, Tsawwassen, Vancouver or Horseshoe Bay in about an hour.
 If you want the beach we have three choices near by: White Rock, Crescent Beach, or Centennial Beach.
 A drive to Langley, Fort Langley, White Rock, even Coquitlam, Port Coquitlam, or New Westminster can take less than half an hour.